SSD1805/download_transcribe/readme.md

 # YouTube Audio Downloader and Transcriber with Whisper AI

 This project downloads audio from YouTube videos and transcribes them using Whisper AI.

-Designed for ease of use, it is accessible to non-technical users and beginner coders.
+I tried to design this repo with ease of use in mind.
+I'm hoping it's accessible to non-technical users exploring how to code as well as beginner coders.

 ## Table of Contents